 Accommodations received in postsecondary education may differ from those received in secondary education and are reasonable as they relate to the industry or field.
 Accommodations change the way the student is instructed.
 Students with disabilities may need accommodations in such areas as instructional methods and materials, assignments, assessments, time demands, schedules, learning environment, assistive technology and special communication systems.
+Note: attendance does not qualify as an accommodation.
 Documentation of the accommodation requested and provided is maintained in a confidential file.